Genocide denial

 Genocide denial is the attempt to deny or minimize the scale and severity of an instance of genocide.
-Denial is an integral part of genocide and includes secret planning of genocide, propaganda while the genocide is going on, and destruction of evidence of mass killings.
-According to genocide researcher Gregory Stanton, denial "is among the surest indicators of further genocidal massacres".
+Denial is an integral part of genocide and includes the secret planning of genocide, propaganda while the genocide is going on, and destruction of evidence of mass killings.

+Denial is considered a genocidal process, the final stage, and a catalyst or indicator of future atrocities.
+Prominent examples include: the denial of the Armenian, Bosnian, Cambodian and Rwandan genocides, denial of the Holocaust, and denial of genocides against colonized indigenous peoples.
+Denial of the Gaza genocide is also common.

+The distinction between historical revisionism and historical negationism, including genocide denial, rests upon the techniques and motivations which are used.

+Historical revisionists and negationists rewrite history in order to support an agenda, which is usually political or ideological, by using falsification and rhetorical fallacies in order to obtain their desired results.
+Exposure of genocide denial and revisionism surged in the early 21st century, facilitated by the propagation of conspiracy theories and hate speech on social media.

+Academic analysis

+Genocide Watch states that denial "is among the surest indicators of further genocidal massacres".

-Some scholars define denial as the final stage of a genocidal process.
-Richard G. Hovannisian states, "Complete annihilation of a people requires the banishment of recollection and suffocation of remembrance.
+Historian, Richard Hovannisian states, "Complete annihilation of a people requires the banishment of recollection and suffocation of remembrance.
 Falsification, deception and half-truths reduce what was, to what might have been or perhaps what was not at all."

-Examples include Holocaust denial, Armenian genocide denial, and Bosnian genocide denial.
-The distinction between respectable academic historians and those of illegitimate historical negationists, including genocide deniers, rests on the techniques used to write such histories.
-Illegitimate revisionists rewrite history to support an agenda, often political, using falsification and rhetorical fallacies to obtain their results.

-Analysis

-According to Taner Akçam, "the practice of "denialism" in regard to mass atrocities is usually thought of as a simple denial of the facts, but this is not true.
+According to historian Taner Akçam, "the practice of 'denialism' in regard to mass atrocities is usually thought of as a simple denial of the facts, but this is not true.
 Rather, it is in that nebulous territory between facts and truth where such denialism germinates."

 David Tolbert, president of the International Center for Transitional Justice, states: